OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 - `OpenVidu.js`: openvidu-browser library.
 You don't have to manipulate this file.
 - `app.js`: sample application main JavaScritp file, which makes use of _OpenVidu.js_.
 You can manipulate this file to suit your needs.
 - `index.html`: HTML code for the form to connect to a video-call and for the video-call itself.
-You can manipulate this file to adapt it to suit your needs.
+You can manipulate this file to suit your needs.
 	It has two links to both JavaScript files:

 ```html